joshp123/cloud-meta-genx/ZFC programming language.md

 "The fundamental problem of communication is that of reproducing at one point, either exactly or approximately, a message selected at another point." - Shannon

-well clearly this problem is solved, its a git repo! and git clone.
+well clearly this problem is solved, its a git repo! and git clone. git add state/* do lambda calculus on a state to find out what's changed

 - fundamental uncertainty QM